-For tax year 2011, the IRS did something very interesting: they required payment settlement entities to file Form 1099-K for payment transactions.
+For tax year 2011 (and this still applies today), the IRS did something very interesting: they required payment settlement entities to file Form 1099-K for payment transactions.
 This includes PayPal accounts that received at least 200 transactions and $20,000 total during the calendar year.

 If you’re a blogger, the majority of payments are made via Paypal, so this adds a completely new hassle to the income reporting equation.
 The two biggest problems are:

 - Not everyone uses their PayPal account solely as a business account.
 For sole proprietorships, some payments from businesses should be marked as income.
 However, payments made from friends shouldn’t be.
 The IRS requirement doesn’t differentiate the different payments (unless they are made as personal payments).
 Therefore, in some cases, the 1099-K issued by PayPal may over-report income.

 - This also raises the issue of being taxed twice on the same income.
 If someone pays me over $600, they are required to file a 1099-MISC.
 If they pay via PayPal, PayPal then records that payment on the 1099-K. We shouldn’t be required to pay taxes twice on the same income!

 The 1099-K changes are designed to prevent tax evasion, which amounts to over $300 billion a year in the U.S. I like the idea of holding people responsible for their taxes, and this holds people accountable for their online business ventures which in the past may have gone under the radar.
 For example, eBay re-sellers are required to report their online income, but it’s been easy to avoid it in the past.

 However, this puts a large burden on taxpayers. eBay sales of used goods will still show up on the 1099-K, even though they shouldn’t be considered taxable income (if you sell something for less than it’s worth, it’s generally not taxable).